 If a Chinese tax authority deems an indirect transfer by an offshore company to be an attempt to evade CIT without a bona fide business purpose, the authority can levy taxes on the domestic transferor based on the substance-over-form principle.

-The essence of a “concentration” is the possession of control.
+The essence of a “concentration” is the possession or acquisition of control.
 This control may be through positive control, such as shareholder voting rights, or through negative control, such as veto rights over certain critical matters.
 The business turnover thresholds are as follows.

 If SAMR identifies competition concerns during the review process, SAMR may request the parties to propose remedies to address such concerns.
 The remedy proposal is subject to negotiations with SAMR and comments from key stakeholders.
 SAMR will conditionally approve the transaction with remedies if the remedies can address the competition concerns.
 If not, SAMR is authorised to block the transaction.